jywarren/image-sequencer/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report 🐞
+about: Help us identify and fix a bug!
+title: ''
+labels: bug
+---

 ### Please describe the problem (or idea)

 > What happened just before the problem occurred?
 Or what problem could this idea solve?